-Don’t worry, I will explain and show you this stunning gemstone, that has so many possibilities for using it, that you might say #1 all-around gemstone.
+Don’t worry, I will explain and show you this stunning gemstone, which has so many possibilities for using it, that you might say #1 all-around gemstone.

 Let’s talk about that old mask first!

-The Pyramid of the Sun in Teotihuacan is built around 50 AD, but archeologists think that it is built on the ruins of another Pyramid or temple.
-And those builders are unknown, they vanished without a trace (until now) when the Aztecs took over.
+The Pyramid of the Sun in Teotihuacan was built around 50 AD, but archeologists think that it was built on the ruins of another Pyramid or temple.
+And those builders are unknown; they vanished without a trace (until now) when the Aztecs took over.

 But the mask was most intriguing.
 It is very delicately and in detail carved so that it looks like a portrait.
 It is the first mask (and until now the only one) of this type that is found in a ritual context in Teotihuacan.

-Ans it is safe to say that even 2000 years ago people knew the gemstone serpentine and used it for carving statues and at least one mask.
+And it is safe to say that even 2000 years ago, people knew the gemstone serpentine and used it for carving statues and at least one mask.

 Mexico is not the only place…